ShobhitShah1/News/README.md

 - **Bookmark and Broadcast:** Save the crème de la crème of articles and effortlessly share them with your social circles.

-- **Read Beyond Connectivity:** Whether you're in the heart of the city or off the grid, AKIO ensures you have your news fix with offline reading.
+- **Read Beyond Connectivity:** Whether you're in the heart of the city or off the grid, News App ensures you have your news fix with offline reading.

-- **Versatility Unleashed:** AKIO seamlessly integrates into your daily routine, available on both Android and iOS for a unified, cross-platform experience on your favorite devices.
+- **Versatility Unleashed:** News App seamlessly integrates into your daily routine, available on both Android and iOS for a unified, cross-platform experience on your favorite devices.

-Join AKIO and elevate your news experience – where information is not just delivered; it's curated for you! 🌐📰✨
+Join News App and elevate your news experience – where information is not just delivered, it's curated for you! 🌐📰✨

 ---

 **Ready to Dive In?
-Download AKIO Now and Embark on Your News Adventure!** 🚀📲
+Download News App Now and Embark on Your News Adventure!** 🚀📲